Sugar Syrup for Cakes – Recipe + Flavours

 It can also depend on the kind of cake you’re working with.
 Lighter cakes like sponges and butter cakes (or devil’s food cake) will soak up more syrup than a denser cake, like a chocolate mud cake.

-If you find that your icing is sliding around on the syrup when you’re trying to spread it, then you probably need to either use a little less syrup or give it a few moments to soak in before adding your layer of icing.
+If your icing is sliding around on the syrup when you’re trying to spread it, then you probably need to either use less syrup or give it a few moments to soak in before adding your layer of icing.
 I find this happens a bit more often with denser cake recipes, as the syrup doesn’t soak in quite as quickly.

 You can also try thinning your syrup down a bit with some water to help it soak in more easily.